nkonstantinou/myrtanipieri.com/content/authors/Elena-Theori/_index.md

 ---
 # Display name
-name: Elena Theori
+# name: Elena Theori

 # Username (this should match the folder name)
-authors:
+#authors:
-- Elena-Theori
+#- Elena-Theori

 # Is this the primary user of the site?
-superuser: false
+#superuser: false

 # Role/position
-role: Lab Assistant
+#role: Lab Assistant

 # Organizations/Affiliations
-organizations:
+#organizations:
-- name: University of Nicosia
+#- name: University of Nicosia
-  url: ""
+#  url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: ""
+#bio: ""

-interests:
+#interests:
-- Bovine microRNAs
+#- Bovine microRNAs
-- Colorectal cancer
+#- Colorectal cancer
-- Human Digestion
+#- Human Digestion

 # education: